 Make sure all credit card bills are being paid.
 Divorce proceedings can take months and all it takes is one late payment to hurt your credit.
 Even if you have to pay the minimum on accounts that you know will ultimately be your spouse’s responsibility it will be worth it.

 Lastly, do not give your spouse information to use against you in court.
-Facebook accounts should only list information that you would share with your boss or a member of your church.
+Facebook, Instagram and other social media accounts should only list information that you would share with your boss or a member of your church.
 If you really need to go out and party, don’t take pictures of it!
-This event will be stressful enough for you, don’t give your spouse ammunition against you.
+The divorce process will be stressful enough for you!
+Don’t give your spouse ammunition to use against you!